 The FBI is a federal criminal investigative, intelligence agency, and is the primary investigative arm of the United States Department of Justice (DOJ).
 This article provides an overview of the best FBI books that provide an inside look at the bureau, its responsibilities, careers, and more.

 List of FBI Books

-Mind Hunter tells the true story of an FBI special forces unit call the ISU – Investigative Support Unit.
+Mind Hunter is a book that tells the true story of an FBI special forces unit called the ISU – Investigative Support Unit.
 The ISU works with state and local law enforcement to solve key serial rape and murder cases.
 The unit helps solve the crimes using a deep understanding of the mind of the murderers.

-The FBI Career Guide: Inside information on Getting Chosen and for Succeeding in One of the Toughest, Most Prestigious Jobs in the World
+The FBI Career Guide: Inside Information on Getting Chosen for and Succeeding in One of the Toughest, Most Prestigious Jobs in the World

 This Career Guide explains the qualifications necessary for a Special Agent in the intelligence agency.
 The book explains some of the common mistakes applicants make during the application process, and how to avoid them.
-Learn how to improve the odds of getting hired, how to network with key people, how the job may affect your family life, and an overview of the typical compensation structure
+Learn how to improve the odds of getting hired, how to network with key people, how the job may affect your family life and an overview of the typical compensation structure

 In addition to providing advice on how to get the job, the book provides helpful career tips for how to be successful in the position.
 You’ll also get an overview of various special operations and tactics and the training involved.

-This book reveals secret truths about the history of the Federal Bureau of Investigation dating back to the days of J. Edgar Hoove.
+This book reveals secret truths about the history of the Federal Bureau of Investigation dating back to the days of J. Edgar Hoover.
 The book explains why the agency was not prepared for the terror attacks on September 11, 2001.

 This book is an excellent guide for anyone who is considering pursuing an FBI career.
 The book provides a historical overview and a description of the intelligence division’s organization.
 It provides a detailed overview of the compensation package, including the benefits.
 In addition, the guide explains how to prepare and present yourself as the ideal candidate for a position.